 To rotate ads with the same chance to appear, give all of them the same ad weight – any number from 1 to 10.

-In the next example, the chance of Ad #1 to be displayed is the same as Ad #2 and #3 together.
+In the next example, the chance of Ad #1 being displayed is the same as Ad #2 and #3 together.
 I added percentages to make this more clear.

 Using ad weights with Ordered Ads

 With Ordered Ads, the ad weight doesn’t define the proportion of the views an ad gets compared to the other ads from the same group but the order in which it is displayed.
 The higher the ad weight, the higher the position in the chain.

 If two ads have the same ad weight, they are displayed randomly.
 This allows you to add a slight rotation into a typically fixed order.